AsbestosSoup-dev/crunchyppuden-episode-tagger/README.md

 ### Using the Bookmarklet

 1. Open a Naruto Shippuden episode on Crunchyroll.
-2. Click on the "Naruto Episode Tagger" bookmark.
+2. Click on the "Naruto Shippuden Episode Tagger" bookmark.
 3. The bookmarklet will:
    - Fetch `episodes.json` from the local server.
    - Add the episode type (Canon, Filler, etc.) to the page title and next to the episode title.